Under California law, all employers have a legal obligation to pay their employees their final paycheck.

 Form of Payment

 Your former employer cannot conditionally hold your paycheck for any reason.
-For example, your former employer may not require you to sign a nondisclosure agreement before providing you your final paycheck.
+For example, your former employer may not require you to sign a nondisclosure agreement before providing you your last paycheck.

 Perhaps your employment agreement provides that you are not entitled to take vacation time until you have been employed for a year.
 Despite this, accrued vacation must be paid.
 Calculating the proportion of time the employee worked before the employment ended determines unpaid vacation.